The Dyson Institute of Engineering and Technology

 - The comprehensive academic support received throughout the degree is geared towards helping students choose a specialist career path, based on their preference and experience.

-- The Undergraduate Development Partner will support students' personal, professional and leadership development through regular one-to-one meetings.
+- The Development Coach supports students' personal, professional and leadership development through regular one-to-one meetings.

 - Working at Dyson exposes students to a vast range of experts who are all willing to share their experience.

-- Students have access to the Dyson Health MOT service, as well as discounted health screening assessments with BUPA.
+- Students have access to many health and well-being events held throughout the year as well as discounted health screening assessments with BUPA.

-- Dyson has a qualified mental health professional on-site to give therapy and coaching, as well as an external advice service to help students balance their work and home life.
+- Dyson also has a qualified BUPA mental health professional on site offering brief cognitive behavioural therapy, as well as an external advice service to help students balance their work and home life.

-- Students also have access to the University of Warwick's mental health and well-being resources, whether they need short-term or ongoing support.
+- In addition, students have access to the University of Warwick's mental health and well-being resources, whether they need short-term or ongoing support.